elgw/nd2tool/README.md

  - Linux only.
  - Does not cover all edge cases, have a look at the [references](#references) to find the best tool for you.
- - Does not do any corrections to the image data.

-Project goals
- 1. Provide a small (at the moment < 3 Mb including the Nikon libraries) and stable command line tool for the basic things that I need to do with nd2 files.
- 2. Keep the number of dependencies small and only use standard packages.
- 3. Add features on demand.

 ## Installation

 The standard procedure: get required libraries, compile and then install.
-These instructions are for Ubuntu 22.04 LTS.
+These instructions are for Ubuntu 22.04 LTS (might work on WSL for Windows as well).

 ```
 # get dependencies